Tennis Serve Toss: Technique, Tips & Drills for Perfection

 The Joints of Your Arm & The Toss

-When you’re not tossing a tennis ball for your serve, the joints of your arm are obviously incredibly useful.
-Joints enable a range of motion and allow your arm to move freely, however when it comes to your serve toss, it’s crucial to limit movement within specific joints so that you can achieve consistency.
+When you’re not tossing a tennis ball for your serve, the joints of your arm are incredibly useful.
+Joints enable a range of motion and allow your arm to move freely.
+However, when it comes to your serve toss, it’s crucial to limit movement within specific joints so that you can achieve consistency.

 If we stop to think about it for a moment, there are four primary parts to your arm where joints are present:

-If we allow all of our joints to move freely throughout the tossing motion, there are more moving parts which increase our margin of error.
+If we allow all of our joints to move freely throughout the tossing motion, there are more moving parts, which increases our margin of error.

 However, we can easily solve for this by eliminating the movement in our elbow, wrist, and fingers so that our shoulder can do the work.